Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Gorilla Waterproof Clear Patch & Seal Spray (12 oz.) | Krylon UV-Resistant Clear Gloss Spray Can (11 oz.) |

-When you apply a sealer to your bird bath, you’ll need to first consider the type of paint that you applied to the bird bath before spraying over.
+When you apply a sealer to your bird bath, you’ll need to first consider the type of paint that you applied to the bird bath before spraying it over the entire bird bath.

 Clear sealers for bird baths such as these are the best if you have painted some colors underneath too!

-The only catch about this sealer is that it has to be sprayed on using a gallon sprayer.
+The only catch about this sealer is that it must be sprayed using a gallon sprayer.

 But with a gallon sprayer, it’s SUPER EASY to apply this sealer!

-You can get a gallon sprayer for cheap here!
+You can get a gallon sprayer for cheap!
 Thereafter, you can use the gallon sprayer to spray and waterproof your patio or walkway.

 Here’s how the gallon sprayer looks: